UPPMAX/uppmax_intro_python/reflections/20240118/README.md

 learners.
 On the other hand, I did plan to make it likely to get them to cooperate :-)

+### Possible improvements

-On thing that could be improved is the block 'Variables, expressions and statement': I intended to cut that up in three teaching cycles, as can be seen in the schedule.
+[DONE] Split up the exercises for the block 'Variables, expressions and statement' in different pages: I intended to cut that up in three teaching cycles, as can be seen in the schedule.
 However, this ended up in one, because the exercises for these three cycles were on the one same page.
 I will split that up in three pages for next time.

+Learners will heavily depend on a camera.
+Consider making this more explicit in the advertising of the course.
+Also: encourage camera usage in earlier days of the course.

+Consider being more clear to helpers what is the idea behind the lesson setup: they are likely to expect classic lecturing.
+Make a flow-chart on what to do in a group room.

+### Future

 I hope next iteration, I am allowed to teach this course again with the same setup, to build up confidence in the positive effect of the setup.

 ## Appendix